-US elections: Biden moves closer to 270-mark after winning Wisconsin, Michigan; Trump files lawsuit

-The Democrat candidate has received more than 71 million votes, the most in the history of United States.
+US elections 2020: Feel good about Georgia, says Biden team as Trump’s lead slightly narrows

+The Democrat candidate is six electoral votes short of clinching the White House after flipping Michigan and Wisconsin.

 The election race for the next president of United States on Thursday took another turn as former Vice President Joe Biden was declared the winner of Michigan and Wisconsin, two key swing states that Donald Trump won four years ago.
-Biden’s victories in the Great Lakes states took him to bag 264 electoral votes, meaning he was one battleground state away from crossing the threshold of 270 and becoming the president-elect.
+Biden’s victories took him to bag 264 electoral votes, meaning he was one battleground state away from crossing the threshold of 270 and becoming the president-elect.

+The margin between Trump and Biden also narrowed in Georgia, where counting is still underway.
+The state has not backed a Democrat for president since 1992.
+A Biden campaign adviser said they “feel good” about Georgia, along with Arizona and Pennsylvania.

-Millions of votes, however, are yet to be counted.
-Biden, who has received more than 71 million votes, the most in history, was joined by his running mate Kamala Harris at a news conference and said he now expected to win the presidency, although he did not outright declare victory.
+Millions of ballots, however, are yet to be counted.
+Biden, who has received more than 71 million votes – the most in history – at a press conference said he now expected to win the presidency, although he did not outright declare victory.
 “I will govern as an American president,” Biden said.

-After falsely proclaiming victory on Wednesday, Trump’s campaign filed lawsuits to stop counting of mail-in ballots in Pennsylvania, Michigan and Georgia, as he slipped behind Biden in the hunt for the 270 Electoral College votes needed to win the White House.
+After falsely claiming victory, Trump’s campaign, meanwhile, filed lawsuits to stop counting of mail-in ballots in Pennsylvania, Michigan and Georgia, as he slipped behind Biden in the hunt for the 270 Electoral College votes needed to win the White House.

 Live updates